yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 |4|165|

-Our goal is to lean the mapping of this function fitting above points as best we can.
-Once we learn that we would be able to predict _ŷ_ for any new input _x_.
+Our goal is to learn a function that maps points as best as possible.
+Once we learn this function we would be able to predict _ŷ_ for any new input _x_.

 Learning in this context means:

 - to be able to fit the data to find relationships with various inputs
 - to be able to predict output for new input value

-If it was a step function like mapping, we could learn what is the best threshold value to always be on one side of the function.
+If this mapping was similar to the step function like mapping, we could learn what is the best threshold value to always be on one side of the function output.
 Predicting output for a given input is a powerful tool, because we can apply that to many functions in different applications.

-Of course, here we assumed that the function accepts single real number as an input and produces a single real number output.
+Of course, here we assumed that the function accepts single real number input and produces a single real number output.
 (We will discuss about this later.)

 ## Solving with Algebra

 The method below is described from an online lecture.
-For more info you can check [here](https://www.essie.ufl.edu/~kgurl/Classes/Lect3421/Fall_01/NM5_curve_f01.pdf)
+For more information you can check [here](https://www.essie.ufl.edu/~kgurl/Classes/Lect3421/Fall_01/NM5_curve_f01.pdf)

 Let's assume that the function _f(x)_ is a polynomial of degree _j_: